prati-y/DataScience-Project-Predective-Analysis-On-Flight-Ticket-Pricing/README.md

 The dataset can also benefit customers by allowing them to forecast future flight prices, helping them plan their journeys accordingly.​

-We are using machine learning models to perform predective analysis on Flight Pricing ticketing data​
+We are using machine learning models to perform predective analysis on Flight Pricing ticketing data.​